 Upton Cross is situated between Widemouth Bay and Bude.
-The Bude Sandstone, which is carboniferous in age, sandwiches outcrops of shale at two areas of the cliff and foreshore.
+The Bude Formation, which is Carboniferous in age, sandwiches outcrops of shale at two areas of the cliff and foreshore.
 These contain nodules that yield fish remains, worm tubes and tracks.

 ♦ Follow the coastal road from Widemouth Bay to Bude.
 As you approach Upton Cross (which consists of a few houses on both sides of the road seen from a distance), you will find a small lay-by, with enough space for three small cars.
 Park here.

 ♦ Take care when parking as a large concrete block protrudes from the centre of the lay-by.
 Walk along the coastal footpath towards Upton and, about 110m south of where the houses start, you will see access down to the beach by another path.

 ♦ This is hard to see from the road, but if you follow the coastal footpath you will easily find it.
 Follow this footpath down to the beach and walk northwards.